dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/audit-log.md

 </div>

-## Exporting Logs
+## Exporting logs

-You can use Audit log to export historical audit results for security, compliance, and analysis purposes.
+You can use audit log to export historical audit results for security, compliance, and analysis purposes.
 You can export data for up to the last 90 days.
 Click the **Export CSV** button to download a CSV file of all the events that occurred in your organization over the last 90 days.

 <div style={{maxWidth: '200px'}}>